harvard-library/STLee-blacklight/README.md

 * Linked metadata not searching against "_exact" fields
     * Workaround: Use LC field names without "_exact" for some fields.
     * Reason: The "_exact" field in LC is not indexing properly for some fields such as originPlace.
 There is an LC fix in progress.
+* Can only paginate through 100,000 records
+	* Workaround: Update pagination to remove "Last" links that jump to end of record set.
+	* Reason: LC API was experiencing performance issues with returning all 6 million+ records.
+API was updated to limit record set to 100,000 (though search counts are still accurate).
 * Bookmarks not functional.
 	* Workaround: Hide from user interface for now.
 See "Disabled Functionality" below.
 	* Reason: LC API method for requesting multiple documents by identifier doesn't support colons.
 There is a plan to fix this in the API.